Sydir Bily

-Sidor Bely or Sydir Bily (1716 — 20 July 1788) was Kosh ataman of the Black Sea Cossack Host.
+Sidor Bely or Sydir Bily (1716 — 20 July 1788) was Kish otaman of the Black Sea Cossack Host.

 Biography

 Bily was born in 1716 to a Cossack family near Kherson.
 He studied in the Kiev-Mohyla Academy after which he joined the Sich as a young man where he continued his studies in the Sich officer school.

 Due to his talents he was chosen to be an osaul.
 He took part in numerous sea and land campaigns on the Danube and in Crimea where he gained a reputation as a fine commander and seaman.

 In the 1760s he carried out special assignments for Petro Kalnyshevsky.
 Because of his intelligence and education he was always trusted and was popular.
 He travelled to St Petersburg with Kalnyshevsky and Antin Holovaty in January 1762 for the coronation of Catherine II.
 Bily was honoured with a gold medal and nobility status.